autodesk-platform-services/aps-clash-data-view/README.md

 ## Prerequisites

 1. **BIM 360 Account**: must be an Account Admin to add the app custom integration, or be invited by an admin of a BIM 360 account.
-[Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+[Learn about provisioning](https://APS.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
-2. **Forge Account**: Learn how to create a Forge Account, activate subscription and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
-Get _Forge client id_, _Forge client secret_ and _Forge callback url_ and input them to [config.js](./server/config.js)
+2. **APS Account**: Learn how to create a APS Account, activate subscription and create an app at [this tutorial](http://aps.autodesk.com/tutorials/#/account/).
+Get _APS client id_, _APS client secret_ and _APS callback url_ and input them to [config.js](./server/config.js)
 3. Create some [modelsets of Model Coordination](https://knowledge.autodesk.com/support/bim-360/learn-explore/caas/CloudHelp/cloudhelp/ENU/BIM360D-Model-Coordination/files/GUID-38CC3A1C-92FF-4682-847F-9CFAFCC4CCCE-html.html) in BIM 360.
 4. **Node.js**: basic knowledge with [**Node.js**](https://nodejs.org/en/).
 5. **JavaScript** basic knowledge with **jQuery** and **Bootstrap**